maxzysparks/Crowdfunction/README.md

 The contract has several functions:

-getBalance returns the balance of the contract contribute allows a contributor to contribute to the crowd funding campaign refund allows a contributor to request a refund if the target is not reached and the deadline has passed createRequest allows the owner to create a payment request for the crowd funding campaign voteRequest allows a contributor to vote on a payment request makePayment allows the owner to make a payment for a request if the number of votes is greater than half of the total contributors
+getBalance returns the balance of the contract, contribute allows a contributor to contribute to the crowd funding campaign, refund allows a contributor to request a refund if the target is not reached and the deadline has passed, createRequest allows the owner to create a payment request for the crowd funding campaign, voteRequest allows a contributor to vote on a payment request, makePayment allows the owner to make a payment for a request if the number of votes is greater than half of the total contributors.